This directory is designed to answer many of your questions.

 Out of Zone Students

-Please refer to the Paremata School Enrollment - for School Zone map.
+Please refer to the Paremata School Enrolment - for School Zone map.
 Advice will be given in October each year to advise how many out of zone spaces are available for students applying.

 - P -